What is a Rogers guardianship?

 - Family member

-The petitioner informs the court about the person’s condition and needs.
+The petitioner tells the court about the person’s condition and needs.

-The person the petitioner thinks needs assistance is called the respondent.
+The person the petitioner thinks needs help is called the respondent.
 In a Rogers guardianship, the respondent is an incapacitated person.

 The respondent has the right:

-- To an attorney.
-When the petition is filed, if the respondent can't afford a lawyer, the court will appoint an attorney to represent them.
-The attorney will tell the court what the person wants, not necessarily what is in their best interests.
+- To have a lawyer.
+If the respondent can't afford a lawyer, the court will appoint one to represent them.
+The lawyer will tell the court what the person wants, not necessarily what is in their best interests.

-- To notice that a petition for guardianship has been filed and the date, time, and place of the court hearing
+- To know that a petition for guardianship has been filed, and the date, time, and place of the court hearing

-- To be present at the hearing unless there are significant reasons for not attending
+- To be at the hearing unless there are important reasons that they can’t go

-- To object to the appointment of a guardian and the right to present evidence and cross-examine
+- To object to having a guardian appointed and to present evidence and cross-examine witnesses

-- To object to who will be named guardian or monitor.
+- To object to the person who will be named guardian or monitor.

 What is a Rogers monitor?

-When the court grants the guardian Rogers authority, the court also appoints a person who is called a Rogers monitor to oversee that the respondent is being medicated in accordance with the court-approved treatment plan.
-The Rogers monitor may be the person who was appointed as guardian or it may be a different person.
+When the court gives the guardian Rogers authority, the court also appoints a person called a Rogers monitor to make sure the respondent is being medicated as agreed in the court-approved treatment plan.
+The Rogers monitor may be the person who was appointed as guardian or someone else.

-The Rogers monitor should immediately review the details of the Appointment of Rogers Monitor (CJP 115) form, which describes the duties of the monitor.
+The Rogers monitor should immediately review the details in the Appointment of Rogers Monitor (CJP 115) form, which describes the monitor’s responsibilities.
 The Rogers monitor and the guardian will review medical records, meet with staff, and may attend case conferences if the respondent is in a hospital or other facility.